 Our London Strategic clinical network has published 72 prime examples of integrated care.
 Many initiatives are the result of discussions with patients and families, and straight talking and partnership to change care pathways.

 The culture is changing from the passive patient recipient, to ‘educating to’, living well with ‘coaching for’ partnership between professionals and patients.
 Evaluations are progressing, and there will be much learning.
-Read about them: A commissioner’s guide to primary care mental health.
-Strengthening mental health commissioning in primary care: Learning from experience

 This week I want to take the opportunity to showcase just a few of the programmes and initiatives which are really thriving in our communities and providing fantastic support to service users and their families up and down the country.